 - the identity and role of activity leaders

 - activity objectives

 - the activity's nature and inherent risks

 - current and anticipated conditions (e.g. environment, remoteness, weather)

-- the land managers' requirements (e.g. specific conditions that apply to the site)

-- procedures for following (spacing, pace, verbal calls, hand signals, use of indicators) - participants' responsibility to have adequate safety gear relevant to the activity (refer Motorcycling Australia's Guidelines for Protective Clothing: www.ma.org.au) - rider etiquette (refer Motorcycling Australia's Code of Conduct: www.ma.org.au) - essential equipment and clothing - correct use and/or fit of equipment including: - > helmets that comply with Australian Standard 1698 to be worn - > participants instructed to wear fastened helmet at all times - > ensure that participants have appropriate fuel for the trip being undertaken - how the session will be managed (timings, procedures) - the agreed methods of communication within the group (signals and calls), which they will devise before commencing the activity - ride position/tips for the terrain to be encountered (where relevant) - the type of food, the amount of food and water they will need and water availability - conservation strategies, including protecting flora and fauna, removing rubbish and being aware of sanitation - emergency procedures so participants behave appropriately in an incident or emergency, including emergency communication methods - the leader's expectations of participants, and their responsibility to behave as requested (e.g. conduct, safety zones, equipment) - · any restrictions to participation - dependent participants to be aware they have a responsibility to call obstacles and communicate all incidents, accidents and near misses.
+- the land managers' requirements (e.g. specific conditions that apply to the site) - essential equipment and clothing (see specific examples below) - the correct use and fit of equipment (see specific examples below) - any ride tips (relevant to the terrain they are undertaking) - road rules where applicable - their responsibility to call obstacles, and communicate all incidents, accidents and near misses - how the session will be managed (timings, procedures) - the agreed methods of communication within the group (signals and calls), which they will devise before commencing the activity - the group management process - the type of food, the amount of food and water they will need and water availability - conservation strategies, including protecting flora and fauna, removing rubbish and being aware of sanitation - emergency procedures so participants behave appropriately in an incident or emergency, including emergency communication methods - the leader's expectations of participants, and their responsibility to behave as requested (e.g. conduct, safety zones, equipment) - any restrictions to participation.